This post may contain affiliate links, view our disclosure policy.

 Ingredients

-• 4 cups shredded or chopped chicken cooked chicken
+• 4 cups shredded or chopped cooked chicken (I use a rotisserie chicken)

 • 1 cup diced dill pickles